OSI Securities Settlement

 Further Information:

-This website and the Notice summarizes the proposed Settlement.
+This website and the Notice summarizes the Settlement.
 For more details regarding this Settlement please reference the Stipulation dated August 20, 2015, or other documents filed in the case under the “Court Documents” link on the left.
-You may also contact the Claims Administrator or Lead Counsel for further information regarding this Settlement:

 If you have questions, you may call the OSI Securities Settlement Help Line at 800-332-6198 or email info@osisecuritiessettlement.com.